Skip to main content

 Gen. Admission

 A picture is not only worth a thousand words: It can sometimes inspire a whole invented world.
 Independent art historian Heidi Applegate explores the art and artists behind three works of historical fiction.
-Gain new perspectives on 18th-century portraits and landscapes by British painter Thomas Gainsborough; the imagined inspiration behind one of Asher Brown Durand’s best-known forest interiors; and the tragically brief life of Cuban-American artist Ana Mendieta by delving into the novels, followed by Applegate’s examination of the factual background along with the fiction.
-It’s a “novel” way to explore the arts.
+Gain new perspectives on the works of Johannes Vermeer, Leonardo da Vinci, and Henri Matisse by delving into the novels followed by Applegate’s examination of the factual background along with the fiction.
+This is a “novel” way to explore the arts.

 3 sessions